devditoi/vstd_blockchain/devlog.md

   - [ ] Store diff mapped to block height
   - [ ] Revert logic on reorg using diff
   - [ ] Optional: persist diff to disk (future-proof)
+- [ ] Implement blockscan REST API
+- [ ] Save and search transaction
+- [x] Fix unexpected bug of nonce where nonce updated for 0x0 not for the sender
+- [x] Refactor gas for transaction